Skip to main content

 One year after graduation, the median salary for California State University-East Bay graduates is $47,959.
 This is a significant increase over the in-state tuition cost of $7,055.
 Five years after graduation, the median salary increases to $55,546, and after ten years, the median salary is $71,401.
 The median debt for graduates is $16,544, and 28.6% of students receive financial aid.

 The debt-to-income ratio can be calculated by dividing the median debt by the one-year earnings.
 This results in a debt-to-income ratio of approximately 0.34.
-The break-even timeline, which is the time it takes for the increased earnings to offset the cost of tuition, is less than one year.
-This is because the one-year earnings are significantly higher than the tuition cost.
+The break-even timeline, which is the time it takes for the increased earnings to offset the cost of tuition, is relatively short.
+The difference between the one-year earnings and the tuition cost is $40,904.
+The break-even point is reached in less than half a year.

 Generated from College Scorecard & IPEDS data